IMMM-SFA/tell/README.md

 ### Purpose
 `tell` was created to:

-  - Project the short- and long-term evolution of hourly electricity demand in response to changes in weather and climate,
+  - Project the short- and long-term evolution of hourly electricity demand in response to changes in weather and climate.

-  - Work at a spatial resolution adequate for input to a unit commitment/economic dispatch (UC/ED) model,
+  - Work at a spatial resolution adequate for input to a unit commitment/economic dispatch (UC/ED) model.

   - Maintain consistency with the long-term growth and evolution of annual state-level electricity demand projected by an economically driven human-Earth system model.